andreasremdt/simple-translator/README.md

 ```

 ### `translatePageTo(String?: language)`

+> Note that this method is only available in the browser and will throw an error in Node.js.

 Translates all DOM elements that match the selector (`'[data-i18n]'` by default) into the specified language.
 If no language is passed into the method, the `defaultLanguage` will be used.